• Skip to primary navigation

 Once you gather your ingredients and prep them, put them into a blender jar or quart jar, and blend until almost smooth.

-We usually like our dill sauce thick - more like a dill & feta dip - so we prefer to make it by putting all the ingredients into a quart jar, and blending it using a hand-held immersion blender.
-However, if you want your sauce to be smooth like a salad dressing, add just a little extra water or milk.
+We usually like our dill sauce thick - more like a dill & feta dip - so we usually to make it by putting all the ingredients into a quart jar, and blending it using a hand-held immersion blender.
+If you prefer your sauce to be smooth like a salad dressing, simply add a little extra water or milk.

 Dill Sauce ingredients in jar, ready to mix.